Undergraduate TEACH Grant

 - Complete the Free Application for Federal Student Aid (FAFSA).

 - Complete the TEACH Grant Application below for final determination.
 The student will be notified of results.

 Please complete the following online steps at Studentloans.gov each year that you wish to receive the grant:

 - Complete an Agreement to Serve (ATS)

 IMPORTANT: If you are awarded the grant based on GPA (not test scores), you must maintain at least a 3.25 cumulative GPA for every semester covered by the grant.
-The Financial Aid Office will check the GPA prior to each term of the award period.
+Student Financial Services will check the GPA prior to each term of the award period.

 Eligible Undergraduate Programs

 - Inclusive adolescence education